Bradgate Talking Fire Engine

 Sadly,that's the only job the batteries were needed for,because you had to wheel it around and operate the hoist yourself.

 And don't look to the figures for help either.

-For the record..........
-7 in total (one's hidden in the pic) - 4 identical ones without any distinguishing features,and 3 instantly recognisable as Flack (moustache),McGrew (beard) and Cuthbert (hair over eyes).
+For the record.......... there are 7 in total (one's hidden in the pic) - 4 identical ones without any distinguishing features,and 3 instantly recognisable as Flack (moustache),McGrew (beard) and Cuthbert (hair over eyes).

-A one-trick-pony whose only trick is an audio loop that would quickly become tedious,even for a pre-schooler.
+A one-trick-pony whose only trick was an audio loop that would quickly become tedious,even for a pre-schooler.

 And because it's one of the very few toys to actually feature the Trumpton Fireman,it's really just a reminder of what might have been,rather than a celebration of what was.